mosabami/modernize-app-ai-ready/exercises/ex-1/5-run-container.md

 ## Solution

-1. Assuming you successfully created your environment variable for `connectionString` in the previous step, enter the command at the Visual Studio Code Terminal window prompt and then select **Enter**.
+1. Assuming you successfully created your environment variable for `connectionString` in the previous step, enter the docker run command at the Visual Studio Code Terminal window prompt and then select **Enter**.
 This command starts the containerized app.
     > :warning: Ensure your Docker Desktop is running before running the command below.
 If Docker desktop says Docker is stopped, you can close the program and reopen it.

     ```